TresAmigosSD/SMV/docs/user/run_shell.md

 * `graph`: print dependency graph of stages and inter-stage links
 * `descendants(dataset_name)`: list all `descendants` of a dataset

+In the future we will also implement
+* `discoverSchema(path, n, csvAttr)` : use the first `n` (default 100000) rows of csv file at given path to discover the schema of the file based on heuristic rules.
+The discovered schema is saved to the current path with postfix
+ ".schema.toBeReviewed"

 ## Examples

 ### Create temporary DataFrame for testing